j5py/j5py/documents/portfolio-en.md

 <br />

-:yellow_circle: You could appreciate the `fr-FR` version of this document under [j5py-fr (en français)](https://github.com/j5py/j5py-fr/blob/main/LISEZMOI.md)
+:yellow_circle: You could appreciate the [fr (Français)](https://github.com/j5py/j5py/blob/main/documents/portfolio-fr.md) version of this document

 :orange_circle: It is preferable to view this document on a large screen regarding the tables listing my projects